-The third stage of the evaluation process (financial) is the opening of the price component.
-Normally the bidder with the lowest price will be the successful bidder.
+The third stage (financial part) of the evaluation process is the opening of the price component.
+Presented price will be included into cumulative analysis formula, where price will present 75 per cent and technical part would present 25 per cent of the final decision.

-Once a contractor has been selected the contract is issued and the contractor is expected to commence work 14 days after the signature of the contract.
+Once a contractor has been selected, the contract is issued and the contractor is expected to commence work 14 days after the signature of the contract.

-Quality assurance of ITF contracts is carried out by both the ITF through independently hired QA firms and by the BHMAC.
-The ITF ensures that 60-70% of all ITF contracts have a permanent QA monitor on each clearance site.
-In Bosnia and Herzegovina, 5% of all clearance sites are also sampled upon completion.
+The quality assurance (QA) of the ITF contracts is carried out by both the ITF, who has separate companies contracted for constant onsite monitoring, and by the MAC.
+Between 60 and 70 per cent of all ITF contracts have a permanent onsite QA monitor on each clearance site.
+In Bosnia and Herzegovina, five per cent of all clearance sites are also sampled upon completion.

-The payments under the contract are normally made in two instalments.
-The payment system varies in accordance with policies of different donors.
-Usually the ITF provides an advance payment of 20% of the contractual value, which is transferred 14 days after the contract signing.
-It pays the remaining 80% of the contractual value after the contractor has handed ITF the certificate of cleared area received from the MAC, a full narrative report and the final invoice.
+The payment system varies according to the policies of different donors.
+Usually, the ITF provides an advance payment of 20 per cent of the contractual value, which is transferred 14 days after the contract signing.
+The remaining 80 per cent of contractual value is transferred after the contractor has handed the ITF the MAC certificate of cleared area, the full narrative report and the payment bill.

-Under ITF contracts in Bosnia and Herzegovina, contractors are required to submit a written final report to the ITF with a copy to the BHMAC within two weeks after the end of the contract period.
-This report includes:
+Under the ITF contracts in Bosnia and Herzegovina, contractors are required to submit a written final report to the ITF with a copy to the BHMAC within two weeks of the end of the contract period.
+This report will at least include:

-- > comprehensive summary of the tasks undertaken - > tables detailing the performance of the contract - > information on time-frames of contracted works - > information on area cleared - information on clearance methods used - information on the number and type of found and destroyed mines and unexploded ordnance - information on marking, coordinates of the orientation point of mine clearance area - > final working map in the minimum scale of 1:5,000 - > information on possible incidents during the mine clearance - > any comment, explanation or suggestion which may be relevant or necessary
+- a statement from the contractor's director, giving a guarantee that the works from Article 1 of this contract are done by IMAS and BHMAC standards - > information on timeframes of contracted works - > information on cleared areas - > information on clearance methods used - information on the number and type mines and unexploded ordnance found and destroyed - information on marking, geography of the orientation point of mine clearance area - > final working map - > information on possible incidents during the mine clearance